RodrigoDias3/Calculadora/README.md

 3. Click on the respective operation button (addition, subtraction, multiplication, or division).
 4. View the result displayed on the screen.

-## Example Usage

-[Provide an example of how to use the calculator, if applicable]

 ## Contributing

 Contributions are welcome!
 Feel free to open an issue to report bugs or suggest new features.
 If you'd like to contribute code, please open a pull request.